 Other houses and gardens nearby are:

-The manor and seasonal labyrinth of the Dur Ecu (in French) lies just outside Urville-Nacqueville (about 5 mins. by car from the Chateau of Nacqueville).
+The Manoir of Dur Ecu (in French) lies just outside Urville-Nacqueville (about 5 mins. by car from the Chateau of Nacqueville).

-The Chateau des Ravalet and its park (in French) is at Tourlaville, on the eastern side
+The Chateau des Ravalet and its park is at Tourlaville, on the eastern side

 Other places nearby